-PART VI-DETERMINATION OF INJURY
+PART VI DETERMINATION OF INJURY

-15. Determination of injury (1) A determination of injury, for the purposes of this Act shall be based on an objective examination of all relevant factors by the Commission which shall include but shall not be limited to -
+15. Determination of injury.-(1) A determination of injury, for the purposes of this Ordinance, shall be based on an objective examination of all relevant factors by the Commission which may include but shall not be limited tobeen a significant increase in dumped imports, either in absolute terms or relative to production or consumption in Pakistan.